ecotoneframework/php-ddd-cqrs-event-sourcing-symfony-laravel-ecotone/README.md

 Run `docker-compose up -d` to start all services.

-Go to [customer_service](http://localhost:3000/) to report issue as a customer.
+Go to [Customer Service](http://localhost:3000/) to report issue as a customer.
-Whenever issue is reported, confirming email will be sent to the customer, which can be found [mailbox](http://localhost:3004/).
+Whenever issue is reported, confirming email will be sent to the customer, which can be found [Mailbox](http://localhost:3004/).
 First time email is sent it's set up for failing, so you can get feeling of working with system that can recover from error messages using [Ecotone Pulse](http://localhost:3006/service/customer_service).
-From [back-office](http://localhost:3001/prepared-tickets) you may start working on ticket, that was correlated with issue reported by customer.
+From [Backoffice Service](http://localhost:3001/prepared-tickets) you may start working on ticket, that was correlated with issue reported by customer.
 You may also check [Jaeger](http://localhost:3007/) to get full overview of how communication looks like and how each component behave and what is happening.